ayumiazur/find-and-show/README.md

-# Find and Show plugin for Adobe XD
+# Find and Show Plugin for Adobe XD
 ## Description

 This plugin allows to search for text object in a document.